 Fig. 7.8 a REE patterns of Somma-Vesuvio rocks.
-The grey area encloses felsic compositions; b Incompatible element patterns of mafic rocks normalised to primitive
+The grey area encloses felsic compositions; b Incompatible element patterns of mafic rocks normalised to primitive to the NBS SRM 951 standard (Di Renzo et al. 2007; Paone 2008).

 Fig. 7.9 Sr-Nd-Pb isotopic variation of Campania volcanoes.
 The composition of other Italian magmatic provinces and the Tyrrhenian MORB (ODP Site 655) are also shown.
 NHRL is the Northern Hemisphere